What to look for when buying property for SB 9 development

 5. Is it on a sewer or septic system?

 Though not necessarily a deal-breaker, properties with onsite wastewater treatment (aka a septic system) are a little more complicated than those on the public sewer system.
 For SB 9 development, septic systems require a passing percolation test completed within the last 5 years, or a recertified test within the last 10 years.
 The tests cost about $1,300 on average, and a failed percolation test will prohibit any construction on the property.
+Furthermore, some cities require that all SB 9 units must connect to the public sewer.

 6. Is it part of an HOA?